The alien spirit

 The existence game

 This seems to me the meaning of existence: a certainly enigmatic and mysterious game, not easy to solve or perhaps only playable but not solvable.
-A game created by unknown and perhaps unknowable to us entities, on the nature of which we are free to create all the illusions we like, but whose real essence escapes us, so that we are also allowed to question their very existence.
+A game created by entities unknown and perhaps unknowable to us, on the nature of which we are free to create all the illusions we like, but whose real essence escapes us, so that we are also allowed to question their very existence.
 But it is precisely because we find ourselves involved in this plan, precisely because we are obliged to take part in it, that we can reveal and understand some aspects, albeit very limited, of the game itself, some glimpses and some traces of the rules that allow us to advance and score some points in our favor.
-And the prize of the game seems to me to be the qualitative evolution of the psychic experience, which must be – so to speak – conquered by overcoming the difficulties and trials in which we are involved.
-Difficulties that are not the same for everyone and on which it is not possible to give common rules: in fact the game is organized in such a way that – at least in this dimension – for some players it can turn into a real nightmare, from which the sooner you get free, the better.
-At the same time, prisoners as we are of this human psychic experience, our most authentic essence aspires to a qualitatively better experience, regardless of the ways and means by which we try, often unsuccessful, to obtain such result here in this life.
-If this essence is the spirit, then it must be recognized that the spirit desires not only to explore the human psyche, but to derive a form of gratifying experience from the interaction with it: the development of our experiences throughout this life and in other dimensions can only be discovered by continuing to exist.
+And the prize of the game seems to me to be the qualitative evolution of our mental experiences, which must be – so to speak – conquered by overcoming the difficulties and trials in which we are involved.
+Difficulties that are not the same for everyone and on which it is not possible to give common rules: in fact the game is organized in such a way that – at least in this dimension – for some players it can turn into a real nightmare, from which the sooner one gets free, the better.
+At the same time, prisoners as we are of this human psyche's experience, our most authentic essence aspires to a qualitatively better experience, regardless of the ways and means by which we try, often unsuccessful, to obtain such result here in this life.
+If this essence is the spirit, then it must be recognized that the spirit desires not only to explore the human psyche, but to derive a form of evolutive experience from the interaction with it: the development of our experiences throughout this life and in other dimensions can only be discovered by continuing to exist.

 Spiritualism